Financial-Times/o-cookie-message/README.md

 There are two available variations of o-cookie-message: `standard` and `alternative`.

-When you are using the markup outlined above, if you would like to initialise a `standard` cookie message, you will need to implement this code:
+If you would like to initialise a `standard` cookie message, you will need to implement the following:
 ```js
 const oCookieMessage = require('o-cookie-message');

 const cookieMessage = new oCookieMessage();
 ```

-If you would like to construct an alternative cookie message, declare `data-o=cookie-message-theme="alternative"` on the div in the markup above.
+If you would like to construct an alternative cookie message, declare `data-o=cookie-message-theme="alternative"` on the div in the markup above, with the same JavaScript.

 #### Firing an oDomContentLoaded event